Rules & Regulations

 5.5.1.
 Premiums are awarded by the FPS at Regional Judgings in North America.
 Only certain categories of horses are eligible to receive premiums.

 18.104.22.168.
 Premiums to Foals shall be awarded by the FPS judges:

 Premiums will not be awarded to foals with white on legs, feet or body; which are unsound; which are of very poor quality or in very bad condition; or which have a serious fault.
 However, all foals qualifying on the basis of their lineage will be entered in the Foal Book.

 5.5.2.
-Prizes can be awarded by the FHANA or by the host of the Regional Judging or Central Show, if desired.
+Prizes can be awarded by the FHANA or by the host of the inspection, if desired.
 Prizes are strictly optional and may consist of championship awards and place ribbons which should not go beyond third place for any category.

 5.6.
 PRESENTATION OF HORSES FOR JUDGING

 5.6.1.
 Judging Format - It shall be left to the discretion of the judges as to the final sequence and format for the judging.
 In general, horses are presented individually in hand by category (foals, yearling fillies, 2 year old fillies, 3 year old mares, 4-6 year old mares, older mares, geldings and so forth); then, in classes of several horses, all horses within the category return to be placed in class order.
 Identification coding, taking genetic samples for parentage verification and measuring horses entering the studbooks typically follow the completion of judging activities.